 Hours for the dining facilities differ from semester to semester.
-You can view the hours for the current semester online at http://bamadining.ua.edu/hours-operation/.
+You can view the dining facility hours for the current semester online.
 If you have any questions about this, please feel free to contact the Bama Dining office at 205-348-6816.

-Contact 205-348-2288 or 800-474-2288 or visit actcard.ua.edu.
+Contact 205-348-2288 or 800-474-2288 or visit the Action Card website.
 To add money to your student’s Bama Cash account, you may make a deposit online or you may also call or come by the Action Card Office at 205-348-2288 or 800-474-2288.
 All you need to know is your student’s campus wide ID and name as it appears on their Action Card.
-Further information regarding online access services can be obtained from Action Card Online.
+Further information regarding online access services can be obtained from their website.

-For additional information on your student’s meal plan, please visit bamadining.ua.edu.
+For additional information on your student’s meal plan, please visit the Bama Dining website.

 To attend a football game with a student, there are two options.
 The first is to purchase two regular admission tickets, one for you and one for the student.
-You can do this at www.rolltide.com .
-If your student already has a ticket to that game they could sell it to a friend or transfer the ticket through the University of Alabama’s Action Card website: actcard.ua.edu.
+You can do this through the UA Athletics website.
+If your student already has a ticket to that game they could sell it to a friend or transfer the ticket through the University of Alabama’s Action Card website.
 Another option is for the student to purchase another student ticket and upgrade it to a student guest ticket.
 To do this the student must visit the athletic office before the Friday of game week and pay the upgrade fee to transfer the ticket and make it a student-guest ticket.
 Upgrading it just makes the student ticket the same price as a normal ticket.
 Prices vary according to the game.
-Up charge fees for SEC games are normally a little more than non- SEC games.
+Up charge fees for SEC games are normally a little more than non-SEC games.

 Of course you can!
-When attending events like basketball or gymnastics, parents can purchase a ticket for themselves at the event or at www.rolltide.com and then meet with the student once inside the Coleman Coliseum and sit in the student section.
+When attending events like basketball or gymnastics, parents can purchase a ticket for themselves at the event or through the UA Athletics website and then meet with the student once inside the Coleman Coliseum and sit in the student section.
 Another option would be that your student purchase you a ticket ahead of time and give them to you before you enter the event.
 If the student section becomes sold-out it may be necessary for the parent to purchase a second ticket for the student to be allowed to sit with them.

-Contact names and email addresses for each club, links to their individual pages, and other club related information are available at https://urec.sa.ua.edu/sport-clubs/faq/.
-You can always contact Sport Club Staff at 205-348-3994 if you have any questions about a specific club.
+Contact names and email addresses for each club, links to their individual pages, and other club related information are available on the UREC sports club FAQ page.
+You can always contact Sport Club Staff at 205-348-5164 if you have any questions about a specific club.